How Community Reduces Customer Acquisition Cost for SaaS

 Lifetime value changes the CAC equation.

-Which means improving retention changes acquisition pressure.
+Which means improving retention reduces acquisition pressure.

 So how do you improve retention structurally?